 Chances are you can use the software program that came with your camera (or perhaps the software that came with a scanner) to do what is necessary.
 If not, consider a new photo manipulation program as discussed later here.
 Take notes as to what you did and how things turned out.
 Next time will be much easier.

-The software also allowed you to choose the compression setting for the shrunken file.
+During the file-save-for-web process, the software should allow you to choose the compression/quality setting for the shrunken file.
 The terminology used by many programs is different, but most show you how big the final file will be as you toggle through the alternative shrinkings.

-A file size well under 20 KB should be practicable and still give a good picture for our purpose here.
+A file size about 60 to 70 KB should be practicable and still give a good picture for our purpose here.
 If you go too far, so that the small file has lost critical detail, return to an earlier editing point (if the software will let you step backwards), or start over on a fresh copy of the original or an earlier saved stage.
-Will only take a few minutes if you kept notes as to what you did.
+This will only take a few minutes or less if you kept notes as to what you did earlier.

 Most times adjusting, cropping, then shrinking picture dimensions, and then compression of file size should reduce the file acceptably.